leonardfactory/LFLineChartView/README.md

 > You can find more information on how to implement those methods in the **example**.

+##Todo

+* Support multiple set of points
+* Write new examples and a better doc
+* Do not use a UIScrollView?

 ##Contact
 Leonardo Ascione

 * http://github.com/leonardfactory
 * http://twitter.com/leonardfactory
 * me@leonardfactory.com

 ##License
 Copyright (c) 2013 Leonardo Ascione